Last Updated on 20th May 2021

 What is live streaming?

 Live streaming is the act of recording yourself in real time on a device, on a feed which then goes out to the internet, again, in real time.
 On formats such as YouTube, everyone who “follows” the live streamer will be given an alert that they are live, and can choose to tune in.
 In YouTube’s case, anyone who comes across a channel can choose to subscribe and watch, unless specifically blocked.
+Technology today also allows you to stream on multiple platforms simultaneously with tools such as OBS Streaming powered by vdi desktop as a service technology.

 This is also true for Facebook, and a similar design is true for TikTok, in that if someone chooses to live stream it goes out live, although unlike the notorious YouTube comment system, on TikTok only approved subscribers the creator has accepted can send messages about a video.